cdli-gh/annodoc/index.md

 	7	ašag	ašag	field	8	nmod
 	8	ù-gig-bé-da-šè	ù.gig=be=da=ak=še	Ugig=and=COM=GEN=TERM	5	conj

 	# Jagersma, Chap.
+7 (205b)
+	# ‘This (barley) was taken to the field Planted Emblem.’
+	# (DP 537 3:2-3; L; 24)
+	1	ašag	ašag	field	2	nmod	epithet
+	2	uri3	uri3	emblem	5	TERM
+	3	řú-a	řú-Ø-'a=š(e)	erect-NFIN-NOM=TERM	2	amod
+	5	ba-ře6	Ø-ba-ře6-Ø	VP-MM-bring-3N.S/DO	0	root

+	# Jagersma, Chap.
 5 (73)
 	# ‘the river Tigris and the river Euphrates’
 	# (Cyl B 17:10; L; 22)